Azure/AML-Kubernetes/docs/ASH/index.md

 ### InnerEye SDK

+If you are interested in running training using the InnerEye SDK on Azure Stack Hub, please use the following document to make some small modifications in the InnerEye SDK so that it can work with this private preview (after following [document 1 above](AML-ARC-Compute.md)):

+* [Run InnerEye Deep Learning training workloads utilizing Azure Stack Hub’s Kubernetes cluster as Azure Machine Learning Compute Cluster (Private Preview)][innereye-AzureArc.md]

 ## Sample Notebooks

 After following the documents above, you can go through the sample notebooks below to get a better understanding of how the process works and the possibilities it can unlock: